Controls / while playing

 Use one safe combo loop

-Run two M1s, pause, M2 or dash angle, then reset.
+Run two M1s, pause, R heavy or dash angle, then reset.
 Repeat this before copying a tier-list combo from a video.

 Combat habit